A Core Messer value.

 Economic Inclusion is the lifeline of our future.
-It’s not just something that we say we do; it is a key component of our business plan, and is critical to the economic vitality of the rich mix of diverse communities and customers that we serve.CEO and President, Tom Keckeis.
+It’s not just something that we say we do; it is a key component of our business plan, and is critical to the economic vitality of the rich mix of diverse communities and customers that we serve.Chairman and CEO, Tom Keckeis.

 To Messer, Economic Inclusion means concentrating on three key areas: